Jungledyret Hugo: Characters

-Generalissimo Maximillion Maximus, better known as General Maximus is one of the series' most recurrent major antagonists.
-He is the ruler of the recently-founded fictional nation Junglandia – the country from where Hugo originates.
+Generalissimo Maximillion Maximus, better known as General Maximus, is one of the series' most recurrent major antagonists.
+He is the wicked ruler of the recently founded fictional nation Junglandia, the country from where Hugo originates.
 The symbol of Junglandia is General Maximus' coat of arms, which depicts the same species as Hugo and, since Hugo is the rarest animal in the world, General Maximus is always seeking Hugo, both to have him as a symbol of the nation and in order to gain a world-famous reputation.
 He has a low moral set, promising a great reward to the ones who gets Hugo, but he will not always keep his promises, either cheating them, or will later break his promises, and displays a ruthless determination in order to capture him.